fresh ripe raspberries

 And check your plants after winter - you may need to remove any frost-damaged tips.

-How to prune autumn fruiting raspberries
+How and when to prune autumn-fruiting raspberries

 Raspberry 'Polka' (autumn fruiting) from Thompson & Morgan